After completion of this courses, students are able to:|

 The readings will touch on a wide range of topics that might be studied as examples of social in- and exclusion and that are objects of social and political interventions: Family and kinship arrangements, gender based violence, social policies, UN development goals, legal and police interventions, transnational care chains, traditional and alternative health care, employment policies, education, social work, body politics, or equal opportunity policies.
 This allows for a wide range of topics for research papers.
 Students are invited to write about cases that are connected with their experiences and/or aspirations in the field of social and political interventions.

-The seminar explicitly addresses the opportunities and dilemmas of integrating scholarly work in social and political practices of feminist interventions.
-A policy recommendation or an other ‘translation’ of the societal relevance of the research, for readers who might use the findings in their professional or activist contexts is a required component of the final paper.
+The seminar explicitly addresses the opportunities, dilemmas, and challenges of integrating scholarly work in social and political practices of feminist interventions.
+An idea for an activist intervention,'management summary' or 'policy recommendation' aimed at readers or co-creators who can use the findings in their professional or activist contexts is an important component of the final paper.

 |Je moet voldoen aan de volgende eisen|

 |Tithy Bhattacharya, ed.
 Social Reproduction Theory.
 Remapping Class, Recentering Oppression London, Pluto Press, 2017.|